retogaro/garo.vip/README.md

 #### What

-The [website](https://garo.vip) of a high-end luxury travel in Melbourne, Australia.
+The [website](https://garo.vip) of a high-end luxury travel agent in Melbourne, Australia.

 #### Highlights